Irish Mythology: Dive into its Finest Legends and Tales

 The Story Behind the Different Names of the Fenian Cycle

 All of the stories of this cycle revolve around the mythical hero Finn MacCool and his army of warriors, the Fianna.
 Those warriors lived as bandits and hunters in the forests of Ireland.
 On the other hand, some historians and sources refer to this cycle as the Ossianic cycle rather than the Fenian or Finn one.
 The reason for that goes back to the name of Finn MacCool’s son, Oisin.
-He was a poet and most of the poems of this era were his own, so the cycle shared similarities in terms of names.
+He was a poet, and most of the poems of this era were his own, so the cycle shared similarities in terms of names.

 Kings’ Cycle

 The historical cycle holds more than a few popular stories, including the tales of the High Kings, as Labraid Loingsech and Brian Boru, and also included the Frenzy of Sweeney.
 Historians and commentators describe this tale as the Glory of the Historical Cycle.
-It dates back to the 12th century and people learn about it through either prose or verse.
+It dates back to the 12th century, and people learn about it through either prose or verse.

 The Tuatha De Danann

-The race of the Tuatha De Danann is the most popular one in the Irish mythology.
+The race of the Tuatha De Danann is the most popular in Irish mythology.
 It is also the race from which some of the most prominent characters originated.
 Some sources claim that despite all of the races of the Irish mythology, the Tuatha de Danann makes up most of the legends’ history.

 The Origin of the Tuatha de Danann